Subconvex bounds for $U_{n+1}\times U_n$ in horizontal aspects: Introduction

-A key result of this paper is a solution to this problem (Theorem~\ref{theorem:volume-bound}) that is uniform with respect to variation of the underlying local field $F$.
+A key result of this paper, Theorem~\ref{theorem:volume-bound}, gives a solution to Problem~\ref{sec:cj4t647ljn} that is uniform with respect to variation of the underlying local field $F$.
 In \S\ref{sec:cj4t647ljn}, we summarize the proof.
-In \S\ref{sec:cj4t64wm4h}, we explain why the depth aspect treatment given in~\cite{2020arXiv201202187N} is not uniform.
+In \S\ref{sec:cj4t64wm4h}, we explain why the available depth aspect treatments are not uniform.